GIVERNY HALF DAY TOUR FROM PARIS (MONET'S HOME & GARDEN)

 - Gratuities (discretionary)

 5 hours not enough?
-If you wish to spend more time in Giverny to have lunch and visit the other Impressionists Museum (Musee des Impressionismes in Giverny) see our tour suggestions here below.
+If you wish to spend more time in Giverny to have lunch and visit the other Impressionists Museum in Giverny)

-Pricing for our guided tours from Paris includes Giverny skip the line tickets and travel expenses with private groups pricing ranging from 2 to 17 people.
+Pricing for our guided tours from Paris includes Giverny skip the line tickets and travel expenses.
 All groups enjoy the comfort of our luxury Mercedes vans (or equivalent) and tour buses.

 Please always make sure to contact us before booking to check our availability